 Firefighting is a demanding profession.
 These courageous public servants work around the clock, often putting their health and lives on the line to keep us safe.
 It’s difficult enough to find people willing to make that sacrifice.
 We should be encouraging qualified and experienced people like Ron to remain a part of the firefighter force, not purging them just because of their faith.

-In early 2023, we presented Ron’s case at the U.S. Ninth Circuit Court of Appeals, arguing there is ample evidence of religious discrimination and the case should go to trial before a jury.
+This year, we are asking the U.S. Supreme Court to hear Ron’s case, arguing there is ample evidence of religious discrimination and the case should go to trial before a jury.
 Winning this case could affect you and every person of faith and their employment protections under the law.

 Americans should not have to choose between their faith and their livelihood.
 Our first responders deserve better than what Ron has received.
 Will you take a stand and help protect our first responders?